-- The rotations are done while traversing down the tree to the insertion point. - If see black node with 2 red children on way down, make parent red and children black. - Avoid rotating into case (c) (2 red siblings) altogether. - Top-Down insertion can be done with loops without recursion or parent pointers, so is slightly faster.
+- The rotations are done while traversing down the tree to the insertion point.
+Avoid rotating into case (c) (2 red siblings) altogether. - Top-Down insertion can be done with loops without recursion or parent pointers, so is slightly faster.

-Rotation summary
+Insertion summary

-- Rotate when an insertion or color flip produces two successive red nodes. - Just like those for AVL trees: - If the two red nodes are both left children or both right children, perform a single rotation. - Otherwise, perform a double rotation. - Except we recolor nodes instead of adjusting their heights.
+- Rotate when an insertion or color flip produces two successive red nodes. - Rotations are just like those for AVL trees: - If the two red nodes are both left children or both right children, perform a single rotation. - Otherwise, perform a double rotation. - Except we recolor nodes instead of adjusting their heights or balance codes.